columbus-elst-connection/CFP/README.md

 Read the code of conduct and adhere to it.

 ### Bio for the website, about a paragraph
+Phil and Daan met each other at the very first Rust Belt Rust conference.
+Seeking each other's company to discuss a wide variety of topics, ranging from art, philosophy, software systems, politics and the best way to prepare a burger.
+Enjoying the dynamic and sharing their love for Rust and the Rust Belt Rust conference, Phil and Daan sought a topic to explore at this Rust belt Rust installment.
+They found it in the marvellous subject of Lindenmayer systems.

 ### URL to a headshot or avatar